mudge/runspec.vim/README.md

 Dependencies
 ------------

-In order to detect your test runner accurately, the plugin requires that you are using Bundler and have a valid `Gemfile.lock` (so that it can work with `Gemfile`s that only specify `gemspec`).
+In order to detect custom test runners accurately, the plugin requires that you are using Bundler and have a valid `Gemfile.lock` (so that it can work with `Gemfile`s that only specify `gemspec`).

+If you are not using any gems (e.g. you are using only Ruby's built-in testing libraries) then you should not be affected as the plugin will default to using `ruby` as your test runner.